 As a caution, the living wage amount is based on ever-changing information regarding family expenses and government transfers and taxes.
 Therefore, the information provided is accurate as of the date of this writing.
-Bear in mind that it must be revised to ensure its accuracy.
+Bear in mind that the living wage calculation must be revised annually to ensure its accuracy.